payskyCompany/paybutton-sdk/README.md

       amount variable.
 ​
 3) `onError`
-in case transaction failed with Throwable exception that has error info.
+in case transaction failed with TransactionException exception that has error info.
 ​

 ### 🚀 Resolving conflicts